 For instance, there was one time I planned to clean my oven.
 I didn’t realize the night before when I made the plan that I was out of oven cleaner.
 I spent the rest of the afternoon wondering if I should wake my child from their nap to go buy oven cleaner, or if I should wait.
 Now, if something similar were to happen, I would just go to my Trello list and do the next best thing.
 No time wasted.
 No task is left permanently undone.
 My home continues to be part of my sanctuary and everyone is happy.

 Spend 20 minutes on Sunday night and plan out the remainder of your week.
 Things will flow so much faster.

 The next step is to work efficiently.
 When you’re prioritizing your tasks, try to group similar tasks together.
 Batch work helps so much.
 Also, try to be realistic about the times each job will take.
 I’m not a fan of multitasking.
 I whole-heartedly speak against it.
 There’s no reason we should push ourselves to the point where we are not intentional.
 There’s also no advantage to completing tasks with divided attention.
 Instead, I’ve switched from working harder to working smarter.

 In addition to keeping things smooth, I also love to automate.
 Our Roomba vacuums, my dishwasher washes, and I automate any task possible.
 There is not enough pride in the world that would leave me using all of my child’s naptime to handwash things like the laundry.
 We have the technology for a reason.
 No guilt.
 No shame.

 3: Take breaks

 Now, as stated before, my child naps practically every day.
 I find it important to take advantage of every single nap by occasionally napping as well.
 Nothing makes me feel more serene then resting with my child.
-Taking occasional breaks will keep your mind fresh and your body productive.
-Give yourself designated times to chillax or sit still.
+Taking occasional breaks will keep your mind fresh and your body energized.
+Give yourself designated times to sit still.
 It will be so worth it.

 4: Get off the dang phone